-The term of office of Directors (including Independent Outside Directors) shall be two years.
-Likewise, the determination regarding whether a serving Director (including Independent Outside Directors) is reappointed shall be made every two years.
+The term of office of Directors (including Independent Outside Directors) shall be one year.

-6. Determination process
+6. Governance

-In order to increase the independence, objectivity, and transparency of the determination process for appointment, dismissal, and nomination of Directors, a Nominating Committee has been established as an advisory body to the Board of Directors, chaired by and with a majority consisting of Independent Outside Directors.
-In principle, the Nominating Committee shall meet at least four times per year, deliberate on issues including the standards for appointment and dismissal of Directors as well as CEO successor plans, and provide advice and proposals to the Board of Directors.
+In order to increase the independence, objectivity, and transparency of the determination process for appointment, dismissal, and nomination of Directors, a Voluntary Nominating Committee has been established as an advisory panel to the Board of Directors, chaired by and with a majority consisting of Independent Outside Directors.
+In principle, the Voluntary Nominating Committee shall meet at least four times per year, deliberate on issues including the standards for appointment and dismissal of Directors as well as CEO successor plans, and provide advice and proposals to the Board of Directors.
 The Board of Directors, in turn follows such advice and proposals to the greatest extent possible in its decision-making.
 In order to introduce an objective perspective from outside of the Company, as well as expertise on nominations, the Company employs an outside consultant, with whose support it considers the details of the standards for appointment and dismissal of Directors as well as CEO successor plans and other issues, taking into account matters such as external data, the economic environment, industry trends, and management conditions.
+In addition, to enhance the effectiveness of the Board of Directors, we are working to coordinate the Voluntary Nominating Committee and Remuneration Committee on activities related to Director nomination and remuneration.
+We also evaluate the effectiveness of the Voluntary Nominating Committee in evaluating the effectiveness of the Board of Directors.

 - <Main agenda of the Nominating Committee>

-- The need to adjust executive nomination policy
+- Executive nomination policy

+- Skill matrix of the Board of Directors

 - · Personnel requirements for CEO

-- · CEO successor plans
+- Succession planning for CEO and management

 - · Candidates for Directors

 - Standards for the appointment and dismissal of Directors

 - Term of office and tenure for Directors